wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-07-17-worst-fonts-for-programming.markdown

 author: Joseph Wynn
 ---

 There are [plenty](http://www.slant.co/topics/67/~what-are-the-best-programming-fonts) [of](http://hivelogic.com/articles/top-10-programming-fonts) [discussions](https://news.ycombinator.com/item?id=1058946) about which font is the best for programming.
 The problem is, there are so many "best" fonts that it's difficult to choose one.
-Rather than have an exhaustive list of "best" fonts for programming, wouldn't it be easier to simply know which fonts to avoid?
+Rather than have an exhaustive list of "best" fonts for programming, wouldn't it be easier to simply know which fonts to avoid?<!--more-->

 ## Brush Script MT